Finding the best rabbit tunnel isn’t easy

 Do your research before giving your rabbit any toy.
 Some may include treats that are actually not good for your pet.
 Be wary of things that may have chemicals in them that could make your rabbit feel ill or worse.
 If the tunnel has any sort of varnish on it, do not use it.

 You do not want your rabbit to sit in it and bake.
-Twig and grass tunnels are very good at letting air flow in and through.
+Twig and grass tunnels are very good at letting airflow in and through.
 A tunnel designed for sleeping should be kept inside in a cool place.

 There are plenty of safe play tunnels on the market, so if you are questioning the safety of a particular toy, it is probably best to just skip it.
 Some tunnels are made out of waterproof material.
 If your rabbit is not litter box trained, this could lead to puddles forming inside the tunnel.
-Whether that is better or worse than it being soaked into the material is a matter of opinion.
+Whether that is better or worse than it is soaked into the material is a matter of opinion.

 Final Thoughts on Bunny Tunnels